 Candidacy and accreditation of an institution or program takes into consideration many aspects of the institution and/or program.
 If some of the specifics of the institution/program change after Candidacy/accreditation is granted, ACAOM needs to be aware of these changes in order to evaluate any potential impact on the status.
 In some instances, based on the nature of the change, an ACAOM site visit may be required.
 In such instances, you will be notified by ACAOM of this requirement once we have received and reviewed your Substantive and Non-Substantive Change Form.

-Refer to the ACAOM Policies & Procedures Handbook for types of Substantive and Non-Substantive changes.
+Refer to the ACAOM Policies and Procedures Manual for types of Substantive and Non-Substantive changes.

 Candidate programs - see policy 1.14.2